Pioneer Hockey History

 The 1980s

 Jeff Whisler became the first former player to coach the Pioneers during the 1987-88 season and coached in two state championship games during his four year tenure.
 Also that year, Hill-Murray joined the very competitive Twin Cities Suburban conference, and went 13-1 to finish in a familiar position atop the standings.
+Craig Johnson, one of the school's best all-time players, played his first of three seasons in green and gold in 1988, and later enjoyed a long professional career in the NHL and Europe.

 The 1990s